 Day of the Week Occupancy and Price Factor Charts show you the average occupancy and base prices for each day of the week seen over the past 30 days for listings in your selected area.

 The Length of Stay by Stay Date graph shows the typical duration of bookings made for any given date made in the past number of days selected.
 You can hover your mouse over the graph to see details on stay length and average nightly rate for a specific date.
-In the chart below you will see that majority of the bookings made that included July 4, 2021, were for short-duration stays (less than 7 days) with the most popular stay length being 5-6 days.
+The chart below shows that most of the bookings on April 29, 2023, were for short-duration stays (less than 7 days), with the most popular stay length being 3-4 days.

 LOS vs Booking Window charts compare the booking window to the length of stay for booked nights.
-The left details the number of occupied nights for each each lead time range, while the right chart shows how many occupied nights have been booked in each stay length category.
-Looking at the selected bars in each graph tells us that 3,624 nights were booked 1-2 months in advance of the check-in date, and that 5,754 nights were booked as part of a 3-4 night stay.
+The left details the number of occupied nights for each booking window range, while the right chart shows how many nights have been booked in each stay length category.
+The selected bars in each graph tell us that 26.568k nights were booked 2-4 months before the check-in date and that 34.54k nights were booked as part of a 7-14 night stay.

-If you click the dropdown, you can see different options to view data on occupied nights and bookings.
+You can see different options to view data on booked nights and bookings if you click the dropdown.
 The options there are:

-If we switch our view to break down the occupied nights by LOS and booking window, we can see on the left that last minute stays booked in the past 30 days range in length from 2 to 14 days, and on the right lead times for the popular 3-4 day stays in this area are usually 2 days or more.
+If we switch our view to break down the booked nights by LOS and booking window, we can see on the left that the last-minute stays booked in the past 30 days range in length from 3 to 28 days, and on the right, the booking window for the popular 7-14 days stays in this area are usually 2-4 months.

 The Amenities Section

-In the example below you can see on the Common Amenities chart that about 96% of listings in this report having Heating in their listing details, but a bit over 99% of stays are booked with listings that mention having heating.
-And on the Desired Amenities chart, listings that are "Family Friendly" have the biggest difference between the percentage of bookings made and listings that report having that amenity.
+In the example below, you can see on the Common Amenities chart that about 96% of listings in this report have Heating in their listing details, but a bit over 99% of stays are booked with listings that mention having heating.
+And on the Desired Amenities chart, "Family Friendly" listings have the biggest difference between the percentage of bookings made and listings that report having that amenity.

 If there is a specific amenity you are trying to find details on, you can use the search bar to see how many listings in your area have that amenity.
-Do note that this searches only the 50 most common amenities in your market.
-If an amenity, shampoo for example, is in high demand right now, you should be sure to add that amenity to your listing page if you have it as it seems to be desired.
+Note that this searches only the 50 most common amenities in your market.
+If an amenity, shampoo, for example, is in high demand right now, you should be sure to add that amenity to your listing page if you have it as it seems to be desired.

 Policies and Fees